pyblish/pyblish-houdini/README.md

 Pyblish Houdini
 ===============

-Integration of Sidefx Houdini for Publish
+Integration of Sidefx Houdini for Pyblish